ftiannn/MyBucketList/README.md

 I sprinkle joy into every pixel ✨
 Follow me on [instagram](https://instagram.com/ftiannn)

-## 📄 License

-MIT – you're welcome to explore or remix for learning.
+you're welcome to explore or remix for learning.
 If you do fork it, please credit or link back to the original ✨

 ## 💡 Inspiration